 What Are the Trailer Tongue Options?

-It’s important to know what type of trailer tongue you have because the coupler will either bolt or be welded to the trailer tongue and has to match your trailer frame’s tongue type.
+It’s essential to determine the type of trailer tongue you have, as the coupler will either bolt or be welded to it and must match the tongue type of your trailer frame.
+The most common types of trailer tongues are:

-An A-frame trailer tongue is the most common type.
+- A-Frame: An A-frame trailer tongue is the most common type.
 It’s very strong, capable of supporting the edges of the trailer from twisting in the event of an uneven load (which should be avoided anyway).
 A-frame trailers are horizontally and vertically stiff, a quality that’s part of the design to allow the transfer of stress from the tongue itself to the chassis.
 An A-frame trailer tongue requires an A-frame or flat-mount coupler.

 Should a Trailer Tongue Be Higher or Lower?

 A trailer tongue should not be high or low.
 It should be level for proper, safe towing.
+Tongue/hitch height that’s too high or too low will impact the tow ball weight (also referred to as “tow ball mass”).

 For safe and comfortable towing, your tow vehicle and trailer should be as level as possible.

 Tow ball weight/mass is the downward force exerted onto the ball by the tongue of the trailer being towed.
 Manufacturers of tow vehicles, trailers, hitch receivers, and tow balls all specify the maximum allowable tow ball weight/mass their products can handle.
-You must stay within those specifications because tow ball weight has a significant impact on your ability to tow your trailer safely.
+You must stay within those specifications because the tow ball weight has a significant impact on your ability to tow your trailer safely.

 So, your trailer tongue should be neither higher nor lower.
 It should be level because if it’s too high or too low, it’ll impact your tow ball mass.
-For more detail on this important topic, see our full post on proper trailer hitch height.
+For more details on this important topic, see our full post on proper trailer hitch height.

 What Should the Tongue Weight of a Trailer Be?

-Among those is the tongue weight of the trailer, sometimes also referred to as the “hitch weight.”
-(The term “pin weight” may be used with fifth wheels.)
+When you’re towing a trailer, a variety of weights contribute to your towing experience and safety.
+Among those is the tongue weight of the trailer, sometimes also referred to as the “hitch weight” (the term “pin weight” may be used with fifth wheels).
 Tongue weight is the downward force the trailer tongue exerts on the hitch ball.
 The proper tongue weight of a trailer needs to be calculated.

-For more on tongue weight, including additional ways to check it, please see our post “What Is Tongue Weight?
+For more on tongue weight, including additional ways to check it, please see our post “What Is Tongue Weight?”

 What Does a Trailer Coupler Do?